 Now that you have a method for creating feeds for specific post categories (or tags, authors, etc.), you can even create a directory or list of individual feeds for visitors.

-You can create an RSS feeds list that allows your readers to subscribe to specific categories …
+You can provide your own RSS feeds directory that allows your readers to subscribe to content in the categories that interest them …

-All you need to do is link an RSS icon like the one shown below to your category feeds and then create a table or a list of your feeds on a new page …
+Link a button icon to a feed URL and then create a table or a list of all your feeds on a new page …

 WordPress RSS – Additional Notes

-You can customize feeds in several different ways, such as adding videos to feeds, ads, etc. Some of these customizations require code editing skills.
+RSS feeds can be customized in various different ways, such as adding videos to feeds, ads, etc. Some of these feed customizations require editing code.

-WordPress allows various RSS feed configurations without touching code.
-Here are some examples of feed formats you can use and how to create these feeds …
+WordPress allows you to configure various feed types that do not require editing code.
+Here are some examples of custom feed formats you can display on your site and how to structure the feeds …

 (WordPress RSS – Custom Feeds)